csound-flossmanual/csound-floss/book/11-b-file-info-and-conversion.md

 sndinfo
 -------

-As an example of invoking one of these utilities from the command line we shall look at the utility \'sndinfo\' (sound information) which provides the user with some information about one or more sound files.
-\'sndinfo\' is invoked and provided with a file name:
+The utility *sndinfo* (sound information) provides the user with some information about one or more sound files. *sndinfo* is invoked and provided with a file name:

-    sndinfo /Users/iainmccurdy/sounds/mysound.wav
+    sndinfo ../SourceMaterials/fox.wav

 If you are unsure of the file address of your sound file you can always just drag and drop it into the terminal window.
 The output should be something like:

     util sndinfo:
-    /Users/iainmccurdy/sounds/mysound.wav:
+    ../SourceMaterials/fox.wav:
-            srate 44100, stereo, 24 bit WAV, 3.335 seconds
+	    srate 44100, monaural, 16 bit WAV, 2.757 seconds
-            (147078 sample frames)
+	    (121569 sample frames)

-\'sndinfo\' will accept a list of file names and provide information on all of them in one go so it may prove more efficient gleaning the same information from a GUI based sample editor.
+*sndinfo* will accept a list of file names and provide information on all of them in one go so it may prove more efficient gleaning the same information from a GUI based sample editor.
 We also have the advantage of being able to copy and paste from the terminal window into a .csd file.

 File Conversion Utilities
 -------------------------